datastaxdevs/workshop-introduction-to-machine-learning/README.md

 If you are on Gitpod, simply follow the on-screen instructions to get everything running:

-- _Wait 2-3 minutes as your IDE (and Linux box) gets provisioned..._
+- ⌛ _Wait 2-3 minutes as your IDE (and Linux box) gets provisioned..._
 - When prompted in the Gitpod Console, enter the following information to connect to DB:
   + Astra DB Token ID
   + Astra DB Token Secret
   + Keyspace name (`machine_learning` by default)
 - When asked, drag-and-drop (or copy) the Secure bundle to the required destination
-- _Wait another 1-2 minutes (while tables are created and populated in your database) ..._
+- ⌛ _Wait another 1-2 minutes (while tables are created and populated in your database) ..._
-- Eventually the Gitpod console will spawn a new tab with the Jupter UI running (check your pop-up blocker to let it through)
+- Eventually the Gitpod console will spawn a new tab with the Jupter UI running (**check your pop-up blocker** to let it through)
 - Insert the password `mlrules` to access the Jupyter UI

 <details><summary>Steps for running locally (click to show)</summary>

 - Clone the repo, `cd` into it and launch `./init_tools.sh` (to get the required tools ready and `docker-compose` up and running).
-- Once that is finished, launch `./setup.sh` and follow the instructions.
+- Once that is finished, launch `./setup.sh` and follow the instructions, similarly as for Gitpod.

 > You may need to use some custom IP instead of `localhost` if you
 > use docker-for-mac, docker-for-windows or similar installation.